lmondada/dphil-thesis/content/02_quantum/02_basics.md

 This is not the case in implementations of qubits.
-Unlike their classical counterparts, quantum gates must be understood as operations that modify -- or "mutate", to borrow a term from programming languages -- the physical qubits themselves.
+Unlike their classical counterparts, quantum gates must be understood as operations that modify---or "mutate", to borrow a term from programming languages---the physical qubits themselves.
 An input qubit to a gate is thus submitted to physical interactions that change its internal state.
 After the gate execution is completed, the qubits that held the input states